Although we recently did an article on the Wyandotte chicken, we have received a lot of inquiries about the Blue Laced Red Wyandotte.

-Since there is no set standard, folks can basically sell their inferior versions of a Blue Laced Red Wyandotte without being ‘dishonest’.
+Since there is no standard, folks can sell their inferior versions of a Blue Laced Red Wyandotte without being ‘dishonest’.

 It would seem that many birds that are being called Blue Laced Red Wyandottes are barely conforming to the physical attributes of a Wyandotte bird in general.

 The body is broad and deep with a gentle ’U’’ shape, supported by short, stout legs.
-The legs should be yellow in color, as should the beak.
+The legs should be yellow, as should the beak.